 HCTD currently receives 5310 funds.
-The 5310 funds are used to purchase capital equipment (ADA accessible buses and related items such as communication and surveillance equipment) to expand services to the elderly and individuals with disabilities to help them access medical services, including dialysis centers, senior nutrition sites, and other destinations that will help keep them independent and aid in quality of life.
+The 5310 funds are used to purchase capital equipment (ADA accessible buses and related items such as communication and surveillance equipment) to expand services to elderly and disabled individuals to help them access medical services, including dialysis centers, senior nutrition sites, and other destinations that will help keep them independent and aid in quality of life.
 Additionally, funds are used for preventive maintenance of vehicles purchased with 5310 funds.
 There are currently no known agencies applying for this program at the time of this report.